tidy-finance/website/docs/50_parametric_portfolio_policies.md

 ## More model specifications

 How does the portfolio perform for different model specifications?
-For this purpose, we compute the performance of a number of different modelling choices based on the entire CRSP sample.
+For this purpose, we compute the performance of a number of different modeling choices based on the entire CRSP sample.
 The next code chunk performs all the heavy lifting.

 ```r